slimtoolkit/slim/README.md

 ## DEMO STEPS

-The demo run on Mac OS X, but you can build a linux version.
+The demo runs on Mac OS X, but you can build a linux version.
 Note that these steps are different from the steps in the demo video.

 1. Get the docker-slim [Mac](https://downloads.dockerslim.com/releases/1.26.1/dist_mac.zip), [Linux](https://downloads.dockerslim.com/releases/1.26.1/dist_linux.tar.gz) or [Linux ARM](https://downloads.dockerslim.com/releases/1.26.1/dist_linux_arm.tar.gz) binaries.
 Unzip them and optionally add their directory to your PATH environment variable if you want to use the app from other locations.